alecazam/kram/hlslparser/README.md

 ---

 * Shader Variants - it's good to define which variants of shaders to generate.
 Can use static and dynamic branching to reduce variant count.
 Can lead to requiring shader source if can't predefine variant count.
 * Specialization Constants - allow variants to be generated within a single shader.
-Spriv is marked and compiled based on these settings.
+Spirv is marked and compiled based on these settings.
 Metal has equivalent function constants
 * Tile shaders - kernels/fragment shaders that run at the tile level.
 Subpasses in Vulkan.  tilegroup memory to and tile data passed from stage to stage without writing back to targets.